-However, it is important to know that these conditions are not a normal part of aging, nor do you have to live with the symptoms.
-We offer a range of nonsurgical and surgical treatment options that can help.
-And our pelvic pain support group can help you learn to cope and to better manage your pain.
+However, these conditions are not a normal part of aging, nor do you have to live with the symptoms.
+At Sharp, we offer a range of nonsurgical and surgical treatment options that can help.
+And our pelvic pain support group can provide support strategies to cope and to better manage your pain.

-The signs and symptoms of female pelvic disorders vary from woman to woman.
+The signs and symptoms of female pelvic disorders vary.
 Symptoms may be mild, like a sensation of pressure in the pelvic area.
 As these conditions become more severe, you may experience a variety of symptoms.

 Bladder and bowel incontinence symptoms.

 The lower urinary system consists of the ureters, bladder, urethra and sphincter muscle.
 The bladder is a balloon-like organ with a muscular wall that expands and contracts.
 Urine received from your kidneys is stored in the bladder.
 It is then emptied by a contraction of the bladder muscle.

 The sphincter muscle sits right below the bladder and tightens until it is time to empty the bladder, keeping urine in.
 As urination begins, the sphincter opens as the bladder pushes the urine out a tube called the urethra.

 Urination takes place only when the muscles and nerves are working correctly.
 Certain conditions, like stroke, head injury or bladder or back surgery may effect nerve function.
 People can also have urine leakage due to weakening of the muscles of the pelvic floor.
 This is a common condition as women age, especially if they have had vaginal childbirths.

 Pelvic organ prolapse symptoms.